banner-bg

 Selecting the best lesson plan format

-For example, here are a few options:
+For example, here are a few common lesson plan formats:

 • Goal-based: All learning activities on the lesson plan are built around meeting a specific learning goal.